-The crowd dragging the cart stopped at the Chequers Inn and then at the Crown.
-Toll told the inquest that two of the present jury members had stood against the Crown and he (Toll) had told them that “he was in an unpleasant situation, as the men would not let him go” but that these two men (standing against the Crown) replied “It is only a little pleasant joke“.
+The crowd dragging the cart stopped at the Chequers Inn and then at the Crown Public House.
+Toll told the inquest that two of the present jury members had stood against the Crown and he (Toll) had told them that “he was in an unpleasant situation, as the men would not let him go“, but that these two men (standing against the Crown) replied “It is only a little pleasant joke“.

 Two young men by the names of John Lee and Curson, then came out of the Crown saying “We will help to drag you“.

-It was after this that the trap was bumped from one side of the road to the other and two young men presssed upon and forced down the shafts, one of which was in the hand of Charles Halls.
-A lad, James Fox, had hold of some ropes.
+It was after this that the trap was bumped from one side of the road to the other, and two young men presssed upon and forced down the shafts, one of which was in the hand of Charles Halls.
+A lad, James Fox, held some ropes.

 Treatment to Charles Halls’ Fingers

-Chemist, William Brown, also of Great Ellingham told the inquest that he saw Charles Halls following the incident on 22nd May.
-He dressed the first and second fingers on the deceased’s right hand although one finger was only grazed.
-He also treated the fingers (which he said was only a flesh wound) with ‘Balsam of Light’ and small splints.
+Chemist, William Brown, also of Great Ellingham, told the inquest that he saw Charles Halls following the incident on 22nd May.
+He dressed the first and second fingers on the deceased’s right hand, although one finger was only grazed.
+He also treated the fingers (which he said were only flesh wounds) with ‘Balsam of Light’ and small splints.

-He saw Charles Halls the next day and Halls told William Brown that the hand was comfortable.
-He therefore saw no reason to take off the dressing and the Chemist told Charles Halls to go back to see him on the Sunday.
+He saw Charles Halls the next day, and Halls told William Brown that the hand was comfortable.
+The Chemist therefore saw no reason to take off the dressing, and told Charles Halls to go back to see him on the Sunday.

-However it appears that Charles Halls did not see the Chemist until the Sunday evening when he informed him that the fingers had became painful so he had seen Dr Ellis.
-The Chemist told the inquest that if the deceased had told him it was painful, he would have told him to put on a large poultice.
+However, it appears that Charles Halls did not see the Chemist until the Sunday evening when he informed him that the fingers had became painful so he had seen Dr Ellis.
+William Brown told the inquest that if Halls had told him it was painful, he would have told him to put on a large poultice.